 David James Jenkins, Private, 200919, Welsh Regiment.
 David was the son of Thomas and Mary Jenkins, of Broad Haven.
 He must have worked as a miner prior to the war, as he enlisted at Tumble into the Army, and joined the 1/4th Battalion, Welsh Regiment.
 The Battalion formed at Carmarthen during August, 1914 and moved to Barracks at Pembroke Dock, where it became attached to 159 Brigade, 53rd (Welsh) Division.
 The Division moved to the Mediterranean, sailing from Devonport in July 1915 arriving at Mudros by 5 August 1915.
 From here they moved to Gallipoli, landing on 9 August.
 Here they immediately faced the chaotic leadership that was to lead to the ultimate failure of the campaign, and spent the next few days in isolated pockets, fighting against a Turkish counter-attack during the Battle of Sari Bair, and then at the Attack on Scimitar Hill.
 The Division remained here throughout the coming months, and suffered severe losses in manpower strength during the great November 1915 blizzard on Gallipoli, when its total strength was reduced to less than that of a full-strength Brigade.
 On 11 December, 1915 the Division was evacuated to Mudros, and by 23 December 1915 were moved to Egypt.
 They remained on the Suez Canal Defences for the next twelve months, and in early 1917 moved into Palestine, where they remained for the duration of the war, fighting at the Battles of Gaza, and successfully capturing Jerusalem.
 David was killed during the First Battle of Gaza, on 27 March 1917.
 He has no known grave, and is commemorated on the Jerusalem Memorial, Israel.
 He was 26 years old.

 William John Jenkins, Private, 9593, South Wales Borderers.
-William was born at Broad Haven, and was the Son of Stephen and Sarah Jenkins.
-The family moved soon after the birth of William, and set up home at 3, North Road, Newbridge, Monmouth.
-William enlisted there at the outbreak of war, into the 2nd Battalion, South Wales Borderers.
-The Battalion had been based in China at the outbreak of war, and after having defeated the German Garrison at Tientsin, was recalled to Britain.
+William was born at Broad Haven in 1890.
+Soon after his birth, the family moved to Newbridge, Monmouth.
+William enlisted there into the 2nd Battalion, South Wales Borderers on 28 May 1907.
+The Battalion was based in China at the outbreak of war, and after having defeated the German Garrison at Tientsin, was recalled to Britain.
 Here it joined 87 Brigade, 29th Division.
-The Division moved to Gallipoli via Egypt, landing on 25 April 1915.
-They remained here until evacuation to Egypt on 11 January 1916 and then moved to the Western Front on 15 March.
+The Division moved to Gallipoli via Egypt, landing on 25 April 1915, and saw heavy fighting over the coming days.
+William suffered several bouts of sickness at Gallipoli, in an arduous campaign that took its toll on many men’s health.
+The Division remained here until evacuation to Egypt on 11 January 1916 and then moved to the Western Front on 15 March.
 The Division took part in its first major action in France during the 1916 Somme Offensive, suffering heavy casualties.
-In the Spring of 1917 they fought at the Arras Offensive, and then moved further north, and fought at Third Ypres, before moving to Cambrai.
+In the Spring of 1917, they fought at the Arras Offensive, and then moved further north, and fought at Third Ypres, before moving to Cambrai.
 Here they fought at the Battle of Cambrai in November and December, 1917 before moving back to Flanders early in 1918.
-The German Spring Offensive hit the British on the Somme on 21 March 1918, and hit in Flanders just weeks later.
-The 29th Division fought at the desperate defensive battles of Estaires, Messines, Bailleul and Kemmel, before the war turned in favour of the Allies after a series of successes on the Somme in August.
-William had been wounded early in 1918 and was medically downgraded and transferred to the Labour Corps, with the service number 527693.
-He died of wounds at home on 1 July 1918 and is buried at Barrow-in-Furness Cemetery, Lancashire.
-His Brother Thomas also fell.
+William was medically downgraded and on 17 February 1918 was transferred to the Labour Corps, with the service number 527693, and was posted to Hightown.
+He married Emily Kennedy in Liverpool early in 1918, but was then posted to the 567th Home Service Employment Company at Barrow-in-Furness on 2 March 1918.
+William died of pneumonia at the Military Hospital at Barrow-in-Furness on 1 July 1918, aged 28, and is buried at Barrow-in-Furness Cemetery, Lancashire.
+His widow Emily died a year later.

 Henry Jones, Gunner, 64680, Royal Garrison Artillery.
 Henry was born at Walton West, the son of Thomas and Martha Jones.
 He resided at Treffgarne prior to the war, and enlisted at nearby Haverfordwest along with his friend Benjamin Lawless, into the Royal Garrison Artillery.
 After training, the friends were split up, and Henry joined the 278th Siege Battery, R.G.A.
 The battery moved out to the Western Front on 18 March 1917, armed with 4 x 6 in Howitzers (26 cwt).
 They saw their first major action during Third Ypres, and suffered many casualties there during the course of the Battle, when they were attached to the 53rd HAG Brigade.
 The following year was one of turmoil on the Western Front, and Henry would have seen plenty of action during the months of March and April, during the German Offensive.
 As the year pushed on, the Allies gained the upper hand, and began the drive for victory during August 1918, after a series of successful Battles, at Villers-Brettoneux and Albert.
 During September the British pushed towards the Hindenburg Line, and in October it was smashed, allowing the Allies to pour through, and drive on towards Germany.
 Henry was wounded during the final offensives of the war, and was evacuated to the Base Hospital at Etaples for treatment.
 Sadly he died of his wounds there on 6 November 1918.
 He was 26 years old, and is buried there, at Étaples Military Cemetery.